3 Most Important Theories to Explain How the Solar System Formed?

 ●⫸ Big Bang Theory

-Scientists, astronomers, and cosmologists now agree that the Universe as we know it was formed in a massive explosion that not only created the majority of matter, but also the physical laws that govern our ever-expanding cosmos.
+Scientists, astronomers, and cosmologists now agree that the Universe as we know it was formed in a massive explosion that created the majority of matter and the physical laws that govern our ever-expanding cosmos.

 This is referred to as The Big Bang Theory.
-For nearly a century, scholars and non-scholars alike have used the term interchangeably.
-This should come as no surprise given that it is the most widely accepted theory about our origins.
+Scholars and non-scholars alike have used the term interchangeably for nearly a century.
+This should be no surprise because it is the most widely accepted theory about our origins.

 But what does it all mean?
 How was our Universe created in a massive explosion, what evidence exists for this, and what does the theory say about our Universe’s long-term prospects?